openhab/openhab-docs/configuration/rules-dsl.md

 - **Item**(-Event)-based triggers: They react on events on the openHAB event bus, i.e. commands and status updates for items
 - **Time**-based triggers: They react at special times, e.g. at midnight, every hour, etc.
 - **System**-based triggers: They react on certain system statuses.
+- **Thing**-based triggers: They react on thing status, i.e. change from ONLINE to OFFLINE.

 Here are the details for each category: